Skip to main content

 • SMO 3: International Standards on Auditing

-Auditing standards are not specified in the law, and although the CCEAU is not legally responsible for the adoption of auditing standards in Uruguay, it has become the de facto audit standard-setter for all other audits in the jurisdictions.
-In 2010, the CCEAU adopted ISA as translated into Spanish and issued by the IAASB, as a self-regulatory requirement for members; however, its resolution lacks legal backing, and ISA are mainly viewed as guidelines by practicing auditors.
+In Uruguay, financial institutions, listed companies, insurance companies, and pension funds are regulated by the Central Bank of the Republic (BCU) and required to be audited.
+Companies with debts over 20% of RPBB (Net Asset Value for Financial Accountability) are also required to have audited financial statements.
+Auditing standards are not specified in the law, and although the CCEAU is not legally responsible for the adoption of auditing standards in Uruguay, it has become the de facto audit standard-setter for all audits in the jurisdictions.
+In 2010, the CCEAU adopted ISA as issued by the IAASB.
+The BCU subsequently approved ISA as adopted by the CCEAU through Regulation Nº 2136 of 2013 for audits of companies under its supervision.

 • SMO 4: Code of Ethics for Professional Accountants

 Auditors of entities regulated by the Central Bank of the Republic (BCU) and individuals who voluntarily join the CCEAU are subject to ethical requirements in Uruguay.
-The BCU has adopted the IESBA Code of Ethics as issued and translated, while the CCEAU has developed its own Code of Ethics based on the 2009 IESBA Code of Ethics.
+The BCU has adopted the IESBA Code of Ethics as issued, while the CCEAU has adopted the IESBA Code of Ethics by reference for all auditors and developed its own Code of Ethics based on the 2009 IESBA Code of Ethics for other members while utilizing the latest version of the IESBA Code as a supplement to its own Code.

-The CCEAU indicates that it has processes to disseminate information about the Code and has also included the IESBA Code of Ethics in its training programs.
-In December 2020, the CCEAU established a dedicated committee to update its own Code of Ethics.
-No information has been provided on the timeline for adoption nor the IESBA Code of Ethics version that would be used as reference.
+The CCEAU indicates that it has processes to disseminate information about its Code and has also included the IESBA Code of Ethics in its training programs.
+In August 2024, the CCEAU established a dedicated committee to review and update its own Code of Ethics with the latest version of the IESBA Code to close any potential gap.

 • SMO 5: International Public Sector Accounting Standards

-To raise awareness about the benefits of IPSAS, the CCEAU notes that it has organized a committee to maintain a relationship with the relevant regulators.
-In 2020, CCEAU held a conference on IPSAS matters.
-To support the implementation of the standards, the CCEAU reports it has provided training to the TCR and other governmental agencies, in addition to continuing professional development courses.
+The CCEAU notes that it has organized a committee to maintain a relationship with the relevant public sector regulators.
+The committee has organized conferences on IPSAS matters.
+To support the implementation of the current standards, the CCEAU reports it has provided training to the TCR and other governmental agencies, in addition to continuing professional development courses.

-Additionally, the CCEAU indicates that it has established dissemination mechanisms to distribute information regarding IPSAS amongst its members and public sector institutions and is considering further opportunities to assist in implementing IPSAS.
+Additionally, the CCEAU indicates that it has established dissemination mechanisms to distribute information regarding IPSAS amongst its members and public sector institutions and is considering further opportunities to assist in strengthening public financial management.

 Current Status: Sustain